90 hours for 3 credits.

-In consultation with a faculty advisor, you will identify possible choices of professional settings for your internship.
-Our majors have completed internships at the Greensboro Historical Museum, Tannenbaum Park, the Museum of Early Southern Decorative Arts, and the University Archives and Manuscripts.
+Begin by consulting with the Director of Public History, Benjamin Filene: email@example.com.
+Together, you will identify possible choices of professional settings for your internship.
+Our majors have completed internships at the Greensboro Historical Museum, Guilford Courthouse National Military Park. and UNCG's Special Collections and University Archives.
 There are many internship possibilities in the state of North Carolina and beyond.
 The selected institution must have available resources to host an internship during the specified semester.

-You will write an internship contract in consultation with your faculty advisor and the staff member supervising your internship at the host institution.
-This brief statement (1-2 pages, typed) will describe as specifically as possible the work the intern will perform at the host institution; contain an estimate of how much time each part of the project(s) will take; and include a preliminary bibliography of readings related to the internship project.
+Next you will write an internship contract in consultation with the Director of Public History and the staff member supervising your internship at the host institution.
+This document will describe as specifically as possible the work the intern will perform at the host institution.
 Approved copies of this contract should be submitted to your faculty advisor and to your supervisor at the host institution no later than the second week of the semester in which you are registered for HIS 390.

 Each week, you will email a journal entry to the Director of Public History that describes and reflects upon your experiences.
 Those journal entries should be honest assessments of the successes and challenges you face on the job.
 As well, throughout the internship you will track the hours spent at work via a time sheet, which you will submit to the Director of Public History each month.

 Approximately midway through the semester, you should arrange to meet with the Director of Public History to discuss how the internship is going and seek advice about potential next steps.